What is Carpal Tunnel Syndrome?

 When will my stitches be removed?

-Your stitches will be removed at about 10 days after your surgery and is usually done by your Hand Therapist.
+Your stitches will usually be removed about 10 days after your surgery and is normally done by your Hand Therapist.
+In some circumstances your stitches will be dissolvable, this will depend on your surgeon.
+You will be advised by your hand therapist which type of stitches have been used, and how to remove them two weeks after the operation.
 Once the wound is fully healed you will be able to wash your hand and start massaging the scar with an aqueous non-perfumed moisturising cream.

 When can I return to driving and go back to work?

 Following the removal of your stitches you can return to driving as long as you are comfortable and have enough strength and control to drive safely.
 How quickly you return to work depends on your job.

 Generally light activity/secretarial work will be at about two weeks and heavier activity at four to six weeks.

 The Hand Therapy Service is available Monday to Friday 8.30am-5pm

 If you have any questions or require further information or advice during the above hours please contact: